manish-ach/rust-server/extractor.md

-Absolutely!
-Let’s go **step by step** and break down your Rust code for the Axum extractor, so you understand **what it is, why it exists, and how it works**.
-I’ll also clarify some Rust-specific subtleties.

----

 ## **1. What is an extractor?**

 In Axum, an **extractor** is a type that can pull out information from an HTTP request (headers, query parameters, body, cookies, etc.) so that your handler functions don’t have to manually parse everything.